 The MnS producer may support new infeasibility reasons to infeasible targets/expectations, e.g., conflict, invalid expression, etc.

-provide a report indicating what is achievable for each intent aspect (intentExpectation and expectationTarget) that is infeasible.
+a report indicating what is achievable for each intent aspect (intentExpectation and expectationTarget) that is infeasible.

 The MnS producer should support an achievable outcomes report that lists the achievable outcomes for each infeasible targets within an infeasible expectation.